-Using peeler, shave zucchini into long, thin ribbons.
+Using a peeler, shave zucchini into long, thin ribbons.
 When you've peeled to seeds, turn zucchini a quarter turn, and peel again.
 Continue peeling and turning until only seeds remain.
-Discard ends and seeds.
 In a mixing bowl, toss zucchini ribbons with a pinch of salt.
-Mince garlic.
-Stem and mince rosemary.
-Slice tomatoes into thin rounds.
+Set aside at least 10 minutes.

 Par-Bake Flatbreads and Toast Pine Nuts

 While flatbreads par-bake, heat a small non-stick pan over medium heat.
 Add pine nuts to dry, hot pan.
 Stir often until aromatic and lightly toasted, 1-3 minutes.

 Make the Sauce

-Place flatbreads directly on oven rack with prepared baking sheet on rack below to catch any drips.
-If you prefer a chewier crust, cook on foil-lined baking sheet.
-Bake until crust is browned and cheese melts, 7-10 minutes.
-While flatbreads bake, combine tomatoes, remaining garlic (to taste), ½ tsp. olive oil, and a pinch of salt and pepper in bowl used for zucchini ribbons.
-Toss to coat.
-Set aside.
+Place pizzas directly on oven rack, with prepared baking sheet on rack below to catch any drips.
+If you prefer a chewier crust, cook pizzas on baking sheet.

 Finish the Dish